Do you need non-invasive prenatal testing?

 Posted on 11 February 2020

-Prenatal tests give doctors a detailed picture of your developing baby.
+Prenatal testing give doctors a detailed picture of your developing baby.

 Every prospective mom knows all about an ultrasound.
 These monthly scans – which may increase in frequency towards a baby’s expected delivery date – help your gynaecologist track the growth, position and general health of a developing foetus.